JaredKishCodes/HR-EmployeeManagementSystem/README.md

 🎯 Objectives of the Study

 General Objective
-To design and develop an Employee Management System that automates employee data management with secure role-based access.
+To design and develop an Employee Management System that handles employee data management with secure role-based access.

 Specific Objectives